 While many of us are juggling a variety of balls just to get through each day, for caregivers, it may seem more like juggling flaming swords and knives!
 It’s extremely common for family caregivers to feel overwhelmed, which can lead to feelings of caregiver guilt when things don’t go exactly as we wish they would.
+Luckily there are ways to overcome caregiver guilt.

 Guilt can display itself in many different ways.
 Perhaps you feel as though you’re not spending enough quality time with the senior you love.
 Or, the guilt may arise from considering a nursing home placement for your loved one.
 Maybe the senior’s behaviors from dementia have caused you to lose patience with him or her.
 Or it could be that you feel like you’re neglecting your children in some ways, as you devote so much time to caring for your elderly loved one.